-There are 13 Community Development Financial Institutions (CDFIs) participating in the SOAR Fund to process loan applications.
+There are 12 Community Development Financial Institutions (CDFIs) participating in the SOAR Fund.
 CDFIs are mission-driven community lenders certified by the U.S. Treasury Department to serve small businesses that are typically unable to access credit from traditional banks.

 The fund is aimed at helping small businesses across the South and Southeast.
 The program will be available to small businesses and nonprofits in Alabama, Arkansas, Delaware, Florida, Georgia, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, Washington, DC and West Virginia.